 COMING OF AGE

-Growing up on three continents was as harrowing as it was exciting.
-And while I often felt isolated after landing in the Venezuelan Andes as a child, I am forever grateful to have discovered my extended family and the works of Pablo Neruda, Rubén Darío, Jorge Luis Buesa, Gabriel García Márquez, Alfonsina Storni, and Andrés Eloy Blanco:
+Growing up across three continents was both disorienting and exhilarating.
+Although I often felt isolated as a child, new to the Venezuelan Andes, I am grateful for my extended family and the writers whose words became my refuge: Pablo Neruda, Gabriel García Márquez, Rubén Darío, and Andrés Eloy Blanco.

 CALIFORNIA DREAMING

-Clockwise from top left: With Andy Garcia for Ocean’s Twelve, Michael Keaton for Batman Returns; on the 20th Century Fox lot promoting Titanic; with Patrick Swayze for City of Joy; behind the scenes at Weller Grossman Productions; with Desde Hollywood’s cast, crew, and Luis Enrique to promote his album Una Historia Diferente.
+Clockwise from top left: With Michael Keaton for Batman Returns; with Ben Kingsley for Bugsy; with Michelle Pfeiffer, with Patrick Swayze for City of Joy; behind the scenes at Weller Grossman Productions; with Desde Hollywood’s cast, crew, and Grammy winner Luis Enrique to promote his album Una Historia Diferente.

 PIVOTING MY PURPOSE